Hans1984/SelfTMO/README.md

 ```bash
 python selftmo_offline.py
 ```
-You can change the 'im_dir' to your wown testing images path
+You can change the 'im_dir' to your own testing images path